runxiyu/rasins/README.md

 - The documentation, including manpages, are licensed under the FreeBSD documentation license ;

+- The "Work in progress" GIF is licensed under CC-BY-SA 4.0 ;

 - Non-POSIX utilities such as box and extras are licensed under the copyleft GPLv3 license.
 The `fases` box binary is also licensed under the GPLv3.